Husband: Contemporary status

 In contemporary secularized Western culture, the rights of spouses have been made equal.
 Civil marriage generally forces the wealthier spouse, the "breadwinner", to provide alimony to the former spouse, even after separation and also after a divorce (see also Law and divorce around the world).

 The legal status of marriage allows each spouse to speak on the other's behalf when one is incapacitated (e.g., in a coma); a husband is also responsible for his spouse's child(ren) in states where he is automatically assumed to be the biological father.

 Religion

 Christianity

-In Christianity, according to the Bible, a husband in a heterosexual marriage has a number of duties:
+In Christianity, according to the Bible, a husband in a heterosexual marriage has several duties: